sensiloles/quit-smoking-bot/README.md

 - **Code Consistency**: Using Python for both application and operational scripts maintains a single language across the codebase
 - **Better Error Handling**: Python's exception handling is more robust than Bash error processing
-- **Improved Testability**: Python scripts are easier to unit test than Bash scripts
+- **Improved Maintainability**: Python scripts are easier to maintain than Bash scripts
 - **Enhanced Maintainability**: Python's cleaner syntax and stronger typing improves long-term code maintenance
 - **Library Reuse**: Ability to reuse application code utilities within operational scripts